1981 San Diego Chargers season: AFC Divisional Playoffs: at Dolphins

 San Diego won the coin toss and reached a 3rd and 20 from their own 45-yard line, from where Winslow took a pass 21 yards to keep the drive going.
 Consecutive runs of 11 yards for Muncie and 14 yards for Brooks took the ball inside the Miami 10-yard line.
 After one further play, Benirschke's 27-yard attempt missed wide left.
 The Dolphins punted, then Muncie lost a fumble near midfield.
 After one more punt each, Miami got into range for another von Schamann kick, this one from 34 yard out.
 This time, Jones blocked the attempt.
 Fouts moved San Diego to their own 31-yard line, then threw consecutive completions of 20 yards to Chandler and 39 yards to Joiner to reach the Dolphins 10.
 On the next play, Benirschke hit the game winning 29-yard field goal.

 Fouts set NFL playoff records (since surpassed) for pass attempts (53), completions (33), and yards (433).
 (Note: Bernie Kosar broke the attempts and yardage records in 1986 (64 attempts, 483 yards), and Warren Moon broke the completions record in 1992 (36 completions).)
 Winslow's 13 receptions set a new single-game playoff record, (Note: This record was tied by Thurman Thomas in 1989 and surpassed by Darren Sproles in 2011.) while his 166 yard total were a playoff record for tight ends.
 (Note: Vernon Davis broke this record with 180 yards thirty years later.)
 The Chargers had three 100-yard receivers in total, as Joiner caught 7 passes for 108 yards while Joiner caught 6 for 106.
 Muncie had 120 yards rushing and another 5 receiving.
 Brooks had 143 all-purpose yards: 19 rushing, 31 receiving, 85 on kickoff returns, 8 on punt returns.
-Chargers go to the AFC Championship Game but lost to the Cincinnati Bengals 27-7.
+The Chargers advanced to the AFC Championship for the second straight year.

+This was the last time the Chargers beat the Dolphins in Miami until 2019.